Vascular Surgery Associates, LLC

 Unsightly and uncomfortable varicose veins are a sign of underlying circulatory problems that could eventually lead to ulcers on your lower limbs.
 If you have varicose veins, the board-certified specialists at Vascular Surgery Associates, LLC, can help.
 They provide cutting-edge treatments, including the ClosureFast™ Procedure and VenaSeal™ Closure System to rid you of troublesome veins.
-The practice has locations in Bel Air, Baltimore, Towson, Westminster, Elkton, Frederick, Ellicott City, Hampstead, Abingdon, Columbia, and Lutherville, Maryland.
+The practice has locations in Bel Air, Baltimore, Towson, Westminster, Elkton, Frederick, Ellicott City, Hampstead, Abingdon, Columbia, Lutherville, Maryland, and Newark, DE.
 Get fast, effective solutions to problem veins by calling your nearest office or booking online today.

 Varicose veins show through your skin in shades of blue, red, or purple and may form unsightly, twisted coils.
 They tend to appear on the legs but can come up elsewhere.